 And Optimize Your Workflow.

 As mentioned earlier, making changes to a digital Kanban board is far easier than correcting a physical one.
-You can add as many columns and swimlanes as you need and experiment often with different layouts to continuously improve your workflow.
+You can add as many columns and swimlanes as you need and often experiment with different layouts to improve your workflow continuously.

 To illustrate the difference between boards for separate teams, let’s look at multiple examples:

-It is common to have a great number of swimlanes for the different types of work and columns may vary for each one.
-Having the ability to change the layout with just a few clicks will definitely be appreciated by the process owner.
+It is common to have different swimlanes for the different types of work, and columns may vary for each swimlane.
+Having the ability to change the layout with just a few clicks will be appreciated by the process owner.

 Software development board